VedavyasBhatJupiter/axis-insomnia-plugin/README.md

         "axisEncryptionKey": "axis-encryption-key-base64"
     }
     ```
-5. Thank me with a beer
+5. Requests/responses will now be automatically encrypted/decrypted as per the axis format.
+A template for OTP reference ids will also be available (it will show up in suggestion dialog, `ctrl+space`).
+Thank me with a beer.